laineyliu0901/wikimedia/README.md

    |---- waiting/
    |       |---- data that has been downloaded, waiting to be ingested
    |---- database/
-   |       |---- database that store the ingested data, table name: wikimedia
+   |       |---- database that store the ingested data, table name: wikimedia, I am using sqlite here.
    |---- __init__.py
    |---- wikimedia.py
    |---- inputdata.py